TradeIdeasPhilip/html-to-movie/README.md

 Then run the following:

 ```
-deno --allow-all run ./main.ts
+deno run --allow-all ./main.ts
 ```

 The output all goes to the `output/` directory.
-Depending on your business logic you can get 0 or 1 _.mp4 files and 0 or more _.png files.
+Depending on your business logic you can get 0 or 1 \*.mp4 files and 0 or more \*.png files.
 I use an increasing number for the file name, so repeated runs will not overwrite previous results.

 ## This is a work in progress!